Amherst Dentist Explains How To Prevent Cavities

 Learning to prevent cavities is a crucial step in anyone’s oral health care.
-While some individuals are more susceptible to cavities, Douglas Hamill DDS is here to guide you every step of the way.
+While some individuals are more susceptible to cavities, Douglas Hamill DDS is here to guide you every step of the way in order to understand and prevent cavities.

-Douglas Hamill DDS not only helps you prevent cavities but he is also a preventative dentist and can help you prevent a whole host of dental issues in the future.
+Douglas Hamill DDS not only can help you prevent cavities but he is also a preventative dentist and can help you prevent a whole host of dental issues in the future.
 A preventative dentist helps with keeping your oral health in top shape along with stopping issues before it is too late.
+There are often telltale signs of oral health issues that may or may not present themselves.
+An experienced dentist can help identify these factors and by using the latest dental technology, perform 3D digital x-rays of your mouth to ensure there are no underlying issues present.

-One of the most important steps in learning to prevent cavities is to make sure you are getting your regular cleanings done to help diminish plaque and calculus.
+One of the most important steps in learning to prevent cavities is to make sure you are scheduling your regular dental appointments for cleanings and checkups to help diminish plaque and calculus.

 I know you may be thinking; I don’t need to see my dentist twice a year, I brush and floss just as I should, so my teeth are perfectly fine.
 Even if you think you are doing a great job, you could still be missing a large amount of plaque that could cause issues in the future.